bahmutov/comment-value/README.md

 ## What does comment-value do?

-`comment-value` or `values` for short executes your Node program, instrumenting it on the fly.
+`comment-value` (or available aliases `values`, `comment`, `comments`) executes your Node program, instrumenting it on the fly.
 Every time it sees a special comment that starts with `//>`, it will set it value from whatever the expression immediately to its left is.

 When Node finishes, the file is saved back with updated comments.